aiidateam/aiida-core/docs/source/reference/command_line.rst

     Commands:
       delete      Delete one or more profiles.
-      list        Display a list of all available profiles. setdefault  Set a profile as the default one. show        Show details for a profile.
+      list        Display a list of all available profiles. lock        Locks the profile from access through daemons or shells setdefault  Set a profile as the default one. show        Show details for a profile.
+      unlock      Forces the unlocking of the profile.

 .. _reference:command-line:verdi-quicksetup: